ASPLes/libaxl/py-axl/doc/node.rst

       :param node: the new child node to configure.
       :type  node: axl.Node

+   .. method:: remove ([dealloc=True])

+      Allows to remove the node from its current document.
+By default the internal node is deallocated.

+      :param node: the new node to be removed from current holding document
+      :type  node: :class:`axl.Node`

    .. attribute:: name

       (Read only attribute) (String) Allows to get the node name.